8.6. Change of Basis and Difference Equations¶

 8.6.3.
 Application: Markov Matrices¶

-Figure Fig. 8.4 shows a simple FSM with odds for the weather on the next day given the current weather conditions.
+Figure Fig. 8.4 shows a simple FSM with hypothetical odds for the weather on the next day given the current weather conditions.

 Matrix multiplication tells us the weather forecast for tomorrow if it is cloudy today.